-Coppergate centre cafe

-Pavement widths are dealt with in some detail in the Dept. for Transport's Inclusive Mobility publication
+I Pavement widths are dealt with in some detail in the Dept. for Transport's Inclusive Mobility publication

 Passenger shelters & bus signs

-Because the centre of York is an environment of high amenity, careful attention must be paid to the design of bus service infrastructure1.
+Because the centre of York is an environment of high amenity, careful attention must be paid to the design of bus service infrastructure.
 In York this includes:

 - Bus stop poles

 - Bus stop flags

 - Timetable cases

 - Real time information screens

-- Passenger shelters, perhaps with seating
+- · Passenger shelters, perhaps with seating

 - Lighting arrangements for bus stops/ passenger shelters

 - Kerbs to provide level boarding for bus passengers (especially valued by people with restricted mobility, such as wheelchair users, carers with buggies, people with long term limiting illnesses or people with transient injuries, such as a broken leg) and "bus boarders" (piers across road margins, between the footway and side of the highway)

 - Bus information columns and kiosks selling smart tickets.

-York Standard Bus Stop Design In the city centre, the York standard bus stop design will include as a minimum: - A cylindrical dark green metal pole; • - A white aluminium box flag, which should be attached using a dark green painted bracket; - A timetable case with a dark green metal surround, bolted directly to the pole, unless a timetable case is provided in an adjacent shelter; - Adequate discrete lighting to allow information boards to be easily read.
+York Standard Bus Stop Design In the city centre, the York standard bus stop design will include as a minimum:

+- A cylindrical dark green metal pole; - A white aluminium box flag, which should be attached using a dark green painted bracket; - A timetable case with a dark green metal surround, bolted directly to the pole, unless a timetable case is provided in an adjacent shelter; - Adequate discrete lighting to allow information boards to be easily read.

 The "standard" City of York Council passenger shelter design for the city centre is the JC Decaux "Foster" shelter.
 This is available in a number of different widths and configurations and ultimately the choice of the appropriate configuration is left to the Sustainable Transport Service officer assigned to the task.
 However, the following guidelines should be followed. - Whilst the Foster shelter is the York default design, in some high amenity locations a bespoke shelter design might be more appropriate.
 Consider whether the default design is appropriate to the character of the location.
 In some locations a canopy on an existing building, for example, might be more appropriate than a stand alone shelter; - Shelters incorporating advertising are provided and maintained free of charge by JC Decaux, so are the preferred type of Foster shelter.
 However, advertising shelters require planning permission and cannot be used within the York city centre conservation area.
 Consider initially whether an advertising shelter is appropriate in the location.
-If not, a non-advertising shelter can be considered (there is a cost for a non-advertising shelter, although it will not require planning permission); - Shelters should be painted in the standard dark green colour "bronze green" as used on the existing passenger shelters in the city centre; - intrusiveness.
+If not, a non-advertising shelter can be considered (there is a cost for a non-advertising shelter, although it will not require planning permission); - Shelters should be painted in the standard dark green colour "bronze green" as used on the existing passenger shelters in the city centre; - Shelter panels should be toughened glass; - Shelters should contain timetable cases, to the CYC standard size to contain standard CYC information; - The glassed in side of the shelter should normally face the carriageway to protect passengers from splashing by road vehicles, unless exceptionally set well to the rear of the footway in particularly sensitive locations to minimise intrusiveness.